angular/protractor/website/README.md

 If you're using a Apple Silicon Mac (M1 / M2 / etc) the project will likely struggle to build due to mismatched dependencies and version (Node + Dgeni + Gulp, etc).

-We're working on cleaning up the process, but in the meantime the following should build dependencies as needed:
+We're working on cleaning up the process, but in the meantime the following script should build dependencies as needed so that you can continue working.
+We recommend using [volta](https://volta.sh/) for managing your Node version, but the same principal should be applicable with `n` or `nvm` as well.
 ```shell
 # First: fix website folder with dgeni
 pushd website